A reference guide to Hungarian grammar, designed with English-speakers in mind

 • Ő nem szebb Áginál She is not prettier than Ági.

-The case is explained in more detail here: Comparative adjectives and equality of adjectives.
+The case is explained in more detail here: Comparative adjectives.

 Up